Miel-Einstein/scopy/README.md

 # scopy
-social media and streaming app
+social media and streaming app for my startup